nesdoug/M1TE2/Readme.txt

     - load any (reasonable) size tileset
     - added brush size for map editor
     - fixed file type bug
+1.3 - added map shift buttons
+    - allow loading unusual size tile, map, palette files
+    - allow loading from very large tile, map, palette files
+    - bug fix loading full palette in 2bpp mode
+    - added Load Map to Selected Y coordinate
+      (for loading multiple small maps to the same screen)
+    - added keys to copy/paste/delete colors in a palette Q = copy, W = paste, E = delete color 0000
+    - fixed hex box to allow 1,2,or 3 digit entries.

 Tilemaps
 --------
 3 layers.
 2 of them 4bpp (16 color).
-1 of them 2bpp (4 color)
+1 of them 2bpp (4 color).
+Only 32x32 mode.
+It can't do 64x32, 32x64, or 64x64.
+You will have
+to make multiple files for each 32x32 region needed.
+You can also change the map height at the bottom left (1-32).

 Change the BG View to select a layer.
-**Editing is disabled in preview modes.** (except palettes and map height) Left click to add tiles to the tile map.
+**Editing is disabled in preview modes.** (except palettes and map height)

+Left click to add tiles to the tile map.
 Right click to select a given tile, and get info on it.
-You can edit the selected tile on the map with the "tile attributes" choices.
+You can edit the attributes of the selected tile by clicking H Flip, V Flip, Priority, or Palette (0-7).
 Checking "Apply H Flip" or "Apply V Flip" will cause future placed tiles to be flipped.
+Checking "Apply Only Palette" means left click (or drag) on the map will only change the palette of tiles on the map.

 The priority button changes all the priority bits on the selected map.
 You won't be able to see this except the 3/1/2 preview shows what would happen if you have all the priority bits set on BG3 and the priority bit set on register $2105.
-Be sure to click the checkbox on BG3 before saving, if you want BG3 to be on top.
+Be sure to click the priority checkbox on BG3 before saving, if you want BG3 to be on top.

 Tilesets
 --------
 4 sets for 4bpp, (sets 1,2,3,4).
 4 sets for 2bpp, (sets 5,6,7,8).
 4bpp are for layers 1 and 2.
 2bpp is for layer 3.

 Left/Right click to open an editing box.
 Numberpad 2,4,6,8 to move to adjacent tile.
 C - copy, P - paste.

 (these only work if focus is not on one of the text boxes on the form) *note - 2bpp SNES tilesets are NOT like NES.
 They are like Gameboy, GB, so, if you use YY-CHR, set the tile mode to 2bpp GB.
 You can easily convert NES to SNES in YY-CHR by loading NES, copy all the visible tiles, switch to 2bpp GB, then paste the tiles again.

 Tile Edit Box